etchteam/storybook-addon-css-variables-theme/Readme.md

 }
 ```

-### Set a specific theme for a story
+## Set a specific theme for a story

-Pass the theme key as the `theme` parameter on the story to default to a specific theme
+Pass the theme key as the `theme` parameter on the story to default to a specific theme:

 ```js
 export default {